nzzdev/energyconsumption-zurich-model/README.md

 This script trains the model using the prepared data.

 ### 3. How to predict?
 Now you are ready to make predictions.
-Load the model and give it data.
+Load the model and feed it data.
 Like this:
 ```python
 from prophet.serialize import model_from_json
 df_predict_all = predict(Path('./zh-models/totalconsumption_rolling7day.json'), df_data, 'consumption_total')